 The Beginning: Behind the Desk

 Ever since I was small, I’ve been enamored with voiceover.
-I loved cartoons and video games, being especially drawn to outrageous, larger-than-life characters.
-Like everyone else I knew, I expressed that by imitating the Simpsons.
-I hadn’t dreamed I could make a living doing voiceover.
-Instead, I got a degree in writing and worked many different jobs (none involving writing, incidentally).
-This led to a life of boring office monotony.
+I loved cartoons and video games as a child.
+Like everyone else I knew growing up, I especially loved (and imitated) the Simpsons, a treasure trove of character, humor, scripting, and outright quality.
+However, I hadn’t dreamed I could actually make a living doing voiceover, which seemed to be the calling of a scant few monoliths in LA.
+Instead, I got a safer, more responsible (?) degree in English - writing, specifically - and worked many different jobs (none involving writing, incidentally).
+The decision to ignore my dream job shaped my 20’s - a life of boring office monotony.

 The Recent Past: The Acting Bug Strikes

 One day in 2013, I did something scary.
 I auditioned for a play.
 The honor was mine to portray real-life Pinkerton detective Frank Geyer in the Baltimore Rock Opera Society production of Murdercastle.
 I soon realized that “voice actor” was what I wanted to be when I grew up, and this was as close to growing up as I was going to get.
 Since then, I’ve managed to appear in TV shows, film, theatre, commercials, and podcasts.
 Soon after all that, I focused down solely to voiceover, for which I’ve found to have my singularly strongest affinity and talent.